MegumiTok/Obsidian-Chat-Log-Maker-Plugin/README.md

 ## Usage

 1. Open the Chat Log Maker view (ribbon icon or command palette)
-2. Set conversation title and add speakers
-3. Create comments and replies in the preview panel
+2. Create comments and replies in the preview panel
-4. Export to markdown format with one click
+3. Export to markdown format with one click